flamedash2358/Kyrogiagen/docs/dev/writing/delayed.md

 ## What is a Delayed Event?

 Delayed events are special event blocks that can be added to the ShortEvent and Patrol outcome formats.
-They allow the writer to specify a ShortEvent to be **triggered** by the originating event.
+They allow the writer to specify a ShortEvent to be **triggered** by the parent event.
 These are called delayed events because their appearance can be delayed by a certain number of moons.

 Throughout this documentation we will refer to the DelayedEvent format block as the "delayed event" and the event that is *chosen to eventually display* as the "triggered event".
 The event that the delayed event is contained within will be referred to as the "parent event".